xw-hu/SINet/README.md

 2. We can get the quantitive result (Average Precision) in three levels: "easy", "moderate" and "hard" (same as the KITTI benchmark).

-3. Witout using cuDNN in testing, the running speed is higher.
+3. Without using cuDNN in testing, the running speed is higher.

 ## Training on other datasets.